 The confusion comes in because there are two different words that mean different things, but sound the same.

-The section "Do not use apostrophes in certain situations" (A Writer's Reference, §P4-c, page 277) has changed a great deal and the changes are very recent.
+The section "Do not use apostrophes in certain situations" (Writer's Reference, §P4-c) has changed a great deal and the changes are very recent.
 Twenty years ago, if you saw a report that several people who held the title CEO had gotten together for a meeting, the apostrophe would have been required: "Four CEO's met today."
 Then, very quickly (it took about five years), we moved from "required" to "good, but optional," to "OK, but not recommended" to "don't do it."
+The current correct usage would be "Four CEOs met today."

 Microsoft Word will sometimes give you good advice about apostrophes, but it's often wrong.
 You should know the rule instead of blindly following the computer's advice.